mapbender/mapbender-documentation/en/functions/editing/digitizer/digitizer_configuration.rst

   poi:
       ...
-      inlineSearch: true      # true: allows the search in the table, default is true ...
+      inlineSearch: true      # true: allows the search in the table (default: true).
+      ...